xiadingZ/video-caption-openNMT.pytorch/README.md

  extract features from video.
 Then mean pool to get a 2048 dim feature for each video, save each feature as `{video id}_c3d.npy`, such as `video0_c3d.npy`, put them under `data/feats/resnet152_origin`.

- Then write `src-train.txt, tgt-train.txt, src-val.txt, tgt-val.txt, src-test.txt, tgt-test.txt`, put them under `data`.
+ Then write `src-train.txt, tgt-train.txt, src-val.txt, tgt-val.txt, src-test.txt, tgt-test.txt`, put them under
- `src_train.txt` has video id line by line, such as `video0 \n video1`, `tgt_train.txt` has captions line by line, each line is a caption corresponding to video id in `src_train.txt`.
+ `data\src_train.txt` has video id line by line, such as `video0 \n video1`, `tgt_train.txt` has captions line by line, each line is a caption corresponding to video id in `src_train.txt`.
 Other files' format is the same as these two.